foundeo/cfml-security/README.md

 ### ScrubHTML

-The `scrubHTML` function accepts a struct of tag rules of which to allow.
+The `scrubHTML` function allows you to build a whitelist of tags and attribute values that you accept in HTML, anything that does not match the list is filtered out of the HTML.
 If for example you pass in an empty struct it would strip all tags.
 When a stray `<` or `>` is encountered it is converted into a HTML entity, for example: `&lt;`

 Here's a simple set of tag rules which will allow certain tags but will ensure that they do not have any attributes: